• Announcement:

 So many things stand out in my memory as I think of The Mandroid Murders.
 I guess if you prefer to see books as recipes, this has all the best ingredients – a tough cookie for a case, an intriguing detective duet, an interesting uptake on the technology application, enough backstabbing, betraying and chases, interesting locations, two strong personalities (sorry, Dr Watson but Moth definitely outguns you in ingenuity, initiative and, maybe, even detective skills), vengeance against soulless corporations, beautiful, vivid and witty language.
 But I, for once, prefer not to read the contents but savour the delicious flavour of this cocktail (pretending I am somewhere around Piazza del Duomo, enjoying an espresso or a glass of wine).
 Quirk and Moth’s story will stay with me for a long time.
 I will be rereading it.
 And I can’t wait for the second book – The Carborundum Conundrum – which is supposed to come out this June.

-1 thought on “The Mandroid Murders”
+One response to “The Mandroid Murders”